sdqaamr/hostelvaly-frontend/README.md

-# 🏨 StaySphere
+# 🏨 HostelValy

 > A smart and seamless hostel-finding app built using React Native and Expo.

-StaySphere is a modern mobile application designed to help users easily browse, explore, and book hostels — especially for students and travelers seeking affordable stays.
-With a user-friendly interface and features like onboarding, OTP-based login, and property detail screens, StaySphere aims to make accommodation hunting easier, faster, and more reliable.
+HostelValy is a modern mobile application designed to help users easily browse, explore, and book hostels — especially for students and travelers seeking affordable stays.
+With a user-friendly interface and features like onboarding, OTP-based login, and property detail screens, HostelValy aims to make accommodation hunting easier, faster, and more reliable.

 ---